Prakash4844/How-to-setup-Visual-Studio-Community-for-using-graphic.h-with-CPP/README.md

 This article is especially useful for College students who are taking a Computer Graphics Course.

-I hope this article helped you, if you liked it please share it with your friends.
+I hope this article helped you, if you liked it please star this repo and share it with your friends.